aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

 ### **Modifying an Existing Style**

-This example uses a simple template Excel file in which a style called Percent has already been applied to a range.
+This example uses a simple template Excel file in which a style called **Percent** has already been applied to a range.
 The example:

 1. gets the style,
-1. creates a style object and
+2. creates a style object, and
-1. modifies the style formatting.
+3. modifies the style formatting.

-The modifications are automatically applied to the range the style was applied to.
+The modifications are automatically applied to the range to which the style was applied.

 ```c++
 #include <iostream>